RishabhMalviya/dqn_experiments/README.md

 # Overview
-This repository contains various implementation of DQNs, with a number of additional tricks that have been propsed since then (see [Bibliography](#bibilography)).
-I have applied these DQNs to various OpenAI Gym environments.
+This repository contains various implementation of DQNs, with a number of additional tricks that have been propsed since then.
+I have applied these DQNs to various OpenAI Gym environments, and one Unity ML Agents environment.

 # Results